A generalized Goulden-Jackson cluster method and lattice path enumeration: An application to lattice path enumeration

 It is known that

 is the generating function for the sequence $\Fib(n+4)-n-3$ (see \cite[A001924]{oeis}).
 Then,

 \end{proof} The leading coefficients of the even-degree polynomials are 1; a Motzkin path of length $2n$ has at most $n$ ascents, and only when the path is $(UD)^{n}$.
-A Motzkin path of length $2n+1$ also has at most $n$ ascents, and we show that the leading coefficients of the odd-degree polynomials are the triangular numbers (see \cite[A000217]{oeis}): \begin{prop} The number of Motzkin paths of length $2n+1$ with $n$ ascents is ${n+2 \choose 2}$.\end{prop} \begin{proof} The maximum number of ascents that a Motzkin path of length $2n+1$ can have is $n$.
-Fix such a path $\mu$, and let $k$ be the number of subwords $UD$ that occur at height 0 in $\mu$. \begin{itemize} \item If $k=n$, then the remaining step (which must be a flat step) can be in $k+1$ possible positions: at the beginning, at the end, or between two consecutive occurrences of $UD$. \item If $k<n$, then it is easy to see that in order for $\mu$ to have $n$ ascents, the remaining steps must form the subword $UF(UD)^{n-k-1}D$ beginning at height 0.
+A Motzkin path of length $2n+1$ also has at most $n$ ascents, and we show that the leading coefficients of the odd-degree polynomials are the triangular numbers. \begin{prop} The number of Motzkin paths of length $2n+1$ with $n$ ascents is ${n+2 \choose 2}$. \end{prop} \begin{proof} The maximum number of ascents that a Motzkin path of length $2n+1$ can have is $n$.
+Fix such a path $\mu$, and let $k$ be the number of subwords $UD$ that occur at height 0 in $\mu$.

+\begin{itemize} \item If $k=n$, then the remaining step (which must be a flat step) can be in $k+1$ possible positions: at the beginning, at the end, or between two consecutive occurrences of $UD$. \item If $k<n$, then it is easy to see that in order for $\mu$ to have $n$ ascents, the remaining steps must form the subword $UF(UD)^{n-k-1}D$ beginning at height 0.
 Again, there are $k+1$ possible positions for this subword: at the beginning, at the end, or between two consecutive occurrences of $UD$. \end{itemize} Summing over all $k$, we conclude that the number of Motzkin paths of length $2n+1$ with $n$ ascents is equal to

 \end{proof} We can also use the generalized cluster method to count Motzkin paths with ascents ending only at specified heights.
 Let $\mathbb{P}$ be the set of positive integers, $\mathbb{N}$ the set of non-negative integers, $\mathbb{E}$ the set of positive even integers, $\mathbb{O}$ the set of positive odd integers, and $\mathbb{E}_{\geq0}$ the set of non-negative even integers. \begin{thm} Let $A\subseteq\mathbb{P}$ and let